Kettlebell Workout for Weight Loss – Introduction

 Are Kettlebell Workouts Good for Weight Loss

-But, before you turn your back on kettlebells, you’ll be interested to hear that, for improving your body composition and sculpting a lean, athletic physique, they’re pretty tough to beat.
+But, before you turn your back on kettlebells, you’ll be interested to know that they’re pretty tough to beat when it comes to improving your body composition and sculpting a lean, athletic physique.

 This all adds up to an outstanding transformational fat-burning workout!

-For example, you can work out with an 18 pound (8kg) and 31 pounds (14kg) kettlebell to start.
-That’s it!
+For example, you can work out with an 18-pound (8kg) and 31 pounds (14kg) kettlebell to start.

 There is no reason to take on too much too soon and end up with an injury that only prevents you from the training you wanted to do.